Skip to main content

 Sharmistha Chakrabarti is a doctoral student in the Robert F. Wagner School of Public Service and received a 4-year IES-PIRT fellowship in 2023.
 She completed an M.A. in Economics from New York University in 2023 and a B.A. in Economics from UC San Diego in 2019.
 Her research interests involve inequality in education in regards to gender and racial minorities, LGBTQ+ populations, and low-income students.

-Blair Cox (she/her) is a fourth year PhD student in the Psychology and Social Intervention program in Applied Psychology at NYU Steinhardt.
+Blair Cox (she/her) is a PhD Candidate in the Psychology and Social Intervention program in Applied Psychology at NYU Steinhardt.
 She is interested in the intersection between racial equity and public education.
 Her research explores school-based interventions aimed to reduce racial disparities in education, school racial climate, and the way white students learn about race.
-Blair is committed to community engaged, strengths-based research exploring setting-level interventions in the pursuit of antiracism.
-She graduated with a B.A. in Psychology from Gettysburg College in 2018.
+Blair is committed to community partnered, strengths-based, applied research exploring setting-level interventions in the pursuit of anti-racism.

 Sohini Das is a doctoral student and IES-PIRT fellow in the Psychology and Social Intervention program.
 She sees research as a tool to support the development and sustainability of critically caring, anti-racist, anti-oppressive educational spaces with and for Black, Indigenous, Latinx, and API youth.
 Her research focuses on 1. exploring how youth of color negotiate, and particularly resist, intersectional stereotypes within their families, peers, schools, and beyond and 2.
 Developing, evaluating, and refining sustainable anti-racist, anti-oppressive change in schools by employing abolitionist pedagogy, healing justice, and transformative justice in partnership with youth, families, community organizers, and educators.